Remco Evenepoel

 What’s next for Remco Evenepoel?

 Evenepoel is focused on winning the Tour de France in the coming seasons, building on his 2024 podium.
-Still only 25, with Olympic golds, rainbow jerseys and Grand Tour success already behind him, Remco Evenepoel is far from finished.
-The next chapter promises more solo raids, more rainbow bands and perhaps a yellow jersey.
+Still only 26, with Olympic golds, rainbow jerseys and Grand Tour success already behind him, Remco Evenepoel is far from finished.
+The next chapter promises more solo raids, more rainbow bands and perhaps a battle for the yellow jersey with Tadej Pogačar.